 The following were among the top new technologies highlighted on the expo floor at the 2015 Radiological Society of North America (RSNA) annual meeting in December.

-New Systems Enter the Market
+New Ultrasound Systems Enter the Market

 At the American Society of Echocardiography (ASE) meeting last summer, GE Healthcare launched its new cardiovascular flagship system, the Vivid E95.
 It delivers near CT level image quality thanks to GE’s cSound technology.
 This utilizes advanced algorithms to capture much larger amounts of data than possible on previous echo systems — roughly a DVD worth of data per second.
 The technology also selects pixel-by-pixel the most precise information to display.

 The larger amount of image data that is processed and the new image processing offers much more refined delineation of tissue layers in the myocardium, enhancement to structures such as chordae tendineae, and the ability to more accurately visualize thrombus.
 The E95’s image processing also improves the quality of obese patients’ exams.